front-end-intermediate/session-1/readme.md

 ## Homework

-1. Complete the navbar exercise as outlined in class (see the bottom of this readme and the `flex-nav` directory)
+1. Review the notes below and recreate the steps performed up to the end of class (this will be available on Github in a repo called 'work')
+1. Install [node.js](https://nodejs.org/en/) and [GIT](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your laptop
 1. Create a Github account
-1. Install [node.js](https://nodejs.org/en/) and [GIT](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your laptop

 ## Texts